 Users can add visual effects and music, as one would do on TikTok.
 I settled on “Savage” by Megan Thee Stallion and an effect called “CoCo is calling.”
 The final product was underwhelming.

-Reels is a reflection of TikTok and nothing more.
+At the time of writing, Reels is a reflection of TikTok and nothing more.
 There are no additional features or benefits.
 Instagram doesn't have to remake the wheel, but it should at least add some shiny new spokes.

-Snapchat has proven to be the most fruitful app for Instagram to rip off.
+Snapchat has proven to be the most fruitful app for Instagram to copy.
 Instagram’s Snapchat-like Stories is its most successful copycat feature to date.
 Snapchat’s doggy ears filter blew up in 2015, and Instagram introduced an array of AR selfie features two years later.
 Instagram’s location geostickers came that same year, following Snapchat’s geostickers in 2016.